Ayurveda is an ancient Vedic system of

 definite advantages.

-The basic principle of Ayurveda relates to
+The basic principle of Ayurved relates to

 the three vital elements in the human body: